Kaley Cuoco’s Camp Pushes Back Against Rumors That She And Karl Cook Are Headed For Divorce

 Kaley Cuoco and Karl Cook are apparently doing just fine, despite rumors that the celebrity couple may be headed for divorce.

 This week, the actress’s camp pushed back against rumors that the two were headed for a split amid constant fighting.
-Gossip Cop reached out to Cuoco’s team after the series of reports hinted that divorce could be on the horizon for she and her husband of more than a year.
+Gossip Cop reached out to Kaley’s team after the series of reports hinted that divorce could be on the horizon for she and her husband of more than a year.

 The Gossip Cop story cited a previous report from Life & Style that claimed “it doesn’t take a rocket scientist to see” that the couple was on shaky ground.

 There didn’t appear to be much substance to the divorce report, as it cited Kaley’s recent revelation that she and Karl are not living in the same home as the main source for the speculation.
 The report then cited an unnamed source who said that the reason for the distance between Kaley and Karl is because they “clash over just about everything,” saying they have very different personalities.

 Kaley’s camp said that the story is untrue.
 While Kaley and Karl are indeed living apart, it’s their working situation that has created the distance and not any kind of problems in their marriage, her team told the celebrity rumor-busting site.